 A Chromebook is already an ultra-secure computer straight out of the box.
-Since it doesn’t run a traditional operating system and takes advantage of various Google-powered security measures, Chrome OS is well-guarded against all the miscreants lurking out there on the Web.
+Because it doesn’t run a traditional operating system and takes advantage of various Google-powered security measures, Chrome OS is well-guarded against the evils lurking out there on the web.

 But you can always do more, particularly if you want to minimize traces of your Internet wanderings, or prevent your every online action from contributing to an advertising profile.

 You may share a Chromebook with others or desire a setup that’s impervious to the latest security threats.
 Perhaps it’s time for a little de-Googling in your life, as the Mountain View giant can collect a lot of information about you.

 Whatever your reasons, here are some ways to fortify your Chromebook’s security structure.